 This article is presented in partnership with Youth Employment Services (YES).

 The COVID-19 pandemic has affected many of us in our day-to-day lives, and it will likely leave a lasting impact after it ends.
-As provinces roll out their plans to begin loosening restrictions and returning to "normal," you might feel uncertain or nervous about what the future will bring.
 It's important to take care of your mental health during this challenging time.
 Here are some tips that might help: